 What forms of payment do you accept?
 We accept cash, check, and all major credit cards.
 Payment is expected at time of service.
 We reserve the right to charge $25 for appointments cancelled or broken without 24 hours advance notice.

 How long does a treatment typically take?
-New patients should allow about 45 to 60 minutes for the first session.
+Reiki sessions are 30 minutes in length.
+New acupuncture patients should allow about 45 to 60 minutes for the first session.
 This will allow time for the practitioner to discuss your medical history and make treatment recommendations for lifestyle changes and herbs or supplements, in addition to providing your acupuncture treatment.
 Follow-up sessions are generally about 30 minutes.

 How should I dress for a treatment?
 If possible, wear loose-fitting clothing.
 The majority of treatments can be done while clothed.
 Standard medical gowns are available for your use.